Souptik2001/Dotfiles/phpcs-setup/README.md

-The entire PHPCS setup is already done in the `.config/composer` foler.
+The entire PHPCS setup is already done in the `.config/composer` folder.
 You just have to add `~/.config/composer/vendor/bin/` in the PATH environment variable in `.zshrc` or `.bashrc`.

 Better have Composer installed before installing PHPCS.